 Oriental Medicine encompasses a variety of health care therapies and is a way of looking at medicine that integrates all therapies in its understanding.
 Acupuncture and Chinese Herbology are the most popular forms of Oriental Medicine in the United States.
 Other aspects included diet, nutrition, lifestyle choices, Tai Qi (martial arts/physical exercise), Qi Gong (breath exercise), Tui’na (massage), and Feng Shui (environmental balance).

-Oriental medicine is used not only for pain management, but also as a comprehensive system of health care and health maintenance.
+Oriental medicine is used not only for pain management but also as a comprehensive system of health care and health maintenance.
 Athletes use oriental medicine to achieve optimum performance levels.
 Cancer patients are treated for the side effects of chemotherapy to enhance their quality of life.
 Detoxification treatments have been proven to help those with chemical and/or substance dependency problems.
 Headaches and migraines may be eradicated or managed with the help of acupuncture.